antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 Some of the data is acquired with the package ["Data::ExampleDatasets"](https://raku.land/zef:antononcube/Data::ExampleDatasets).

+The data wrangling sections have two parts: a code generation part, and a execution steps part.

 ### Document execution

 This is a "computable Markdown document" -- the Raku cells are (context-consecutively) evaluated with the